abazabaaa/ER_to_parquet/README.md

 [[[Setting up Conda environment]]]

+All environment parameters for first step are in:
+	ERparq.txt (explicit lists)
+OR	ERparq.yml (shorthand list)

 After logging into Expanse, you need to switch to the debug node to set up a conda environment (for later steps)

 $srun --partition=debug  --pty --account=was138 --nodes=1 --ntasks-per-node=4 \